-- 2.1 That the proposed school admission numbers set out in the consultation documents be adopted for the admissions year 2012/13, with the exception of Dorothy Stringer School which should increase to 330. - 2.2 That the admission priorities for Community Schools set out in the Consultation documents are adopted for all age groups.
+2.1 That the proposed school admission numbers set out in the consultation documents be adopted for the admissions year 2014/15, with the exception of Stanford Infant School which will remain at 90 rather than increasing to 120 as proposed.

-- 2.3 A blanket priority for children who have been adopted away from their birth families will be added in priority 2 for both primary and secondary Community Schools. - 2.4 That the Council should review the final version of the Cardinal Newman Roman Catholic Secondary School admission arrangements (as amended in light of the Diocesan response and parental and school responses) to decide whether it should comment further. - 2.5 That the co-ordinated schemes of admission be approved. - 2.6 That the City boundary be retained as the relevant area for consultation for school admissions.
+- 2.2 That the admission priorities for Community Schools set out in the Consultation documents be adopted for all age groups. - 2.3 That the Council should review the final version of the Cardinal Newman Roman Catholic Secondary School and King's Church of England Free School admission arrangements (as amended in light of the Diocesan response and parental and school responses) to decide whether it should comment further. - 2.4 That the co-ordinated schemes of admission be approved. - 2.5 That the City boundary be retained as the relevant area for consultation for school admissions.